- The forms section has been reorganised to support new developments

 Automatic mailshots

-There is a new “form” called mailshot which you can create in the Manage Forms section.
+There is a new “form” called mailshot which you can create in forms → form editor.
 This doesn’t present the visitor with an actual form to fill in, but is instead triggered when some event happens: in particular publication of a new WordPress post on your public site.

 You configure the form with the template you want to merge and send, and then your public website can call out to the form to trigger it.
 (You can also use the new API endpoint mailshot directly if you are programming it: the form uses this endpoint).